JJ Waller: Beside the Sea

 In April 2025, Waller and Martin Parr collaborated on Beside the Sea, a project for Brighton Festival with the world's first exhibition of photographs on bus shelter rooftops.
 Over 65 large-scale images of seaside life were displayed across Brighton, in a gallery that could only be viewed from the top deck of a bus.
 According to the Brighton buses website, "Parr and Waller, united by their passion for capturing the quirks of British coastal culture, have curated selections from each other’s portfolios to create a playful and thought-provoking journey through the iconic British seaside."

 Waller explained that the idea was inspired by childhood bus journeys with his mother.
 "I spent hours quietly looking at the world as a kid through the window.
 It was like looking through the viewfinder of a camera....I hope that people will see it and think they would like to do it in their own towns....Putting the photographs on bus shelters also means people who may not visit a gallery will have access to them.”

 There was an accompanying Beside the Sea exhibition at the Hove Museum of Creativity, running from May until September.
+Waller also made a short film about the project, which can be seen on YouTube.